 These wings are totally delicious because they are both smoked AND fried.
 When I was competing on the third episode of Food Network’s show BBQ Brawl, I knew I had to bring out the big guns to wow the judges during the chicken wing challenge, and these hit the spot!
 By cooking the wings this way, you get double the goodness.
 The key to making these wings the best ever is the low and slow smoke they get in the initial step.
 I smoke my chicken wings at 225 degrees F over a fairly strong flavored wood like oak or hickory since they won’t be in the smoke for an extended period of time.

 Before you smoke these chicken wings, feel free to add any seasoning blend you like.
 Always start by tossing in a little olive oil and then seasoning all over with your spices.
-I like using my Homemade Sweet Rub because I love that little kiss of brown sugar and BBQ flavor, but you can stick with simple salt and pepper, lemon pepper, or really any seasoning blend you like.
+I like using my Homemade Sweet Rub because I love how it adds a little kiss of brown sugar and BBQ flavor.
+You can make your own or purchase my Signature Sweet Rub pre-made from Patio Provisions.
+If you don’t have sweet rub available, you can always stick with simple salt and pepper, lemon pepper, or your favorite seasoning blend.

-Now, this step is totally optional.
+- Sauce!
 If you like naked wings, remove the fried chicken wings from the cast iron skillet, sprinkle with a little additional sweet rub and serve immediately.
-If you like your wings sauce, you can get creative here.
-Toss in a mixture of 1 cup Frank’s Buffalo sauce with 2 Tablespoons melted butter for the perfect Buffalo wings.
-Toss with 1 cup Kansas City BBQ sauce and 2 Tablespoons honey for out of this world Honey BBQ Wings.
+If you like your wings sauced, you can use your favorite wings sauce.
+I personally love to toss in a mixture of 1 cup Frank’s Buffalo sauce with 2 Tablespoons melted butter for the perfect Buffalo wings.
+Mix it with 1 cup Kansas City BBQ Sauce and 2 Tablespoons honey for out of this world Honey BBQ Wings.

 Smoked Then Fried Chicken Wings